Insurance and GIS

 Employer’s Liability Insurance provides cover against claims for loss and/or damage to staff as a result of negligence by the organisers and/or the venues.

-The broker must be advised of any particularly unusual exhibits or activities, including outdoor exhibitions of sculpture or events and activities “off-site”.
+The broker must be advised of any particularly unusual exhibits or activities, including interactive objects, outdoor exhibitions, or events and activities “off-site”.

 The most likely problem areas are when exhibitions are in non-gallery spaces or public thoroughfares and fire exits, or when they involve workshops, public demonstrations or interactive displays or use water, electricity and/or chemicals.
 The following examples are solutions to just a few of the more common areas of risk: